Transport in Sydney in the 2010s

-The 2010s saw many developments relating to transport in the Australian city of Sydney, New South Wales.
+The 2010s saw many developments relating to transport in the Australian city of Sydney.
 The decade saw a substantial investment in infrastructure, including a new airport, motorway projects, light rail lines, Australia's first metro system, the new Waratah fleet and the demise of the non-air conditioned S sets from the rail network.
 Planning and branding of public transport services became substantially more centralised.

 Governance

 In Australia, urban transport is primarily the responsibility of the state and territory governments.
 Transport was a major issue in the lead up to the 2011 New South Wales state election.
 The incumbent NSW Labor government's management of public transport was perceived as poor and a succession of infrastructure projects that were announced and then abandoned proved politically damaging.
 The election saw the 16-year-Labor government defeated in a landslide by the Liberal–National Coalition.
 The Coalition retained power in the 2015 election and the 2019 election.

 The following individuals have served as Premier or Transport Minister during the decade: